Jaimeloeuf/jwts/README.md

 # jwts
 A package for Signing/Creating and Verifying JWTs, with build in asymmetric key pair generation for the token signature with the crypto module.
+Please view the latest changes is this [CHANGELOG.md](https://github.com/Jaimeloeuf/jwts/blob/master/CHANGELOG.md) file on the Github repository!
 [NPM package link](https://www.npmjs.com/package/jwts)
 Note that this package is in the beta development phase.
 Any issues, please open on Github and contributions or comments are all welcomed too.
 Thanks for giving this a try!